jaroslavpsenicka/luxonis-test/README.md

 Provides estates data.
 Parameters:
 ```
-- offset: start index of requested dataset
+- offset: start index of requested dataset (number)
-- limit: number of records to be returned
+- limit: number of records to be returned (number)
 ```
-Returns a structure of following fields
+Returns a structure of following fields:
 ```
 - count: total count of records (number)
 - offset: start index of returned dataset (number)